 - 90% of young adults sleep with their phone.

-- 95% check the phone last thing before going to bed.
+- 95% check their smartphone last thing before going to bed.

-- 50% check their phones immediately upon waking, even in the middle of the night.
+- 50% check their phone immediately upon waking, even in the middle of the night.

 - You check your phone constantly and can’t use it in moderation.